AI inference cost / Break-even framework

 How do I estimate self-hosted inference break-even?

-Compare optimized API or managed serving cost against fully loaded self-hosted cost, then solve for the request volume where self-hosted cost per successful request is lower.
+Estimate self-hosted inference break-even by comparing optimized API or managed serving cost with fully loaded self-hosted cost.
+Then solve for the request volume where self-hosted cost per successful request is lower.
+Include utilization, warm hours, storage, networking, observability, support, and engineering overhead.

 Should I use current API spend for break-even?